 There are many different types of curriculum in Mandarin being offered.
 What are the main differences between them?

-The progressive learning of Mandarin is structured across the different year levels to ensure we build a continuity.
+The progressive learning of Mandarin is structured across the different year levels to ensure we build continuity.
 Ages 3 to 6 years are the formative years for learning a new language.
-Our immersion programmes begin as early as Nursery 1 at our preschools, and the focus is on building the interest and foundation for the language.
+Our immersion programmes begin as early as Pre-Nursery at our preschools, and the focus is on building the interest and foundation for the language.
 The approach is spontaneous.
 Language is encouraged through daily conversations, songs, stories and imaginative play.
 As children gain foundational knowledge of the spoken and written language, the focus of our primary programme is to build on their fluency in using the language.
 They are given opportunities to express their ideas, thoughts and expand on their vocabulary.
 This gives families the option to choose the track best suited for their child.

 Our programme goal is to develop bilingual and bicultural global citizens who are confident in using Mandarin in everyday life.